 Inspect URL feature

-No doubt, “Inspect a URL” feature in Google Search Console is one of the best features available.
+Undoubtedly, the “Inspect a URL” feature in Google Search Console is among the best features.
 It helps you check a page for crawling issues, mobile usability, HTTP requests, and optimisation factors before you hit the Publish button.

-Once you have created a new page, you can proceed and use the Inspect URL feature in GSC.
-If you came up with errors, Inspect URL’s results page helps you fix issues and resubmit the new page.
+Once you have created a new page, use the Inspect URL feature in GSC.
+If you encounter errors, Inspect URL’s results page helps you fix issues and resubmit the new page.

 To get started, log into your account and use the Inspect URL feature right in the dashboard.

-Once you’ve logged into GSC, clicking on Settings will take you to the said option.
+Once you’ve logged into GSC, clicking Settings will take you to the option.
 Find the Crawling Stats Report on the next page, as shown in the screenshot below.

-Click on the Open Report button to see a detailed report of how Google Bots have crawled your site in the last months.
+Click on the Open Report button for a detailed report of how Google Bots have crawled your site in the last months.

 Here, you can find stats like total data downloaded by Google, crawl frequency, total crawl requests to date, the purpose of Google’s crawling, and errors in your site’s web hosting connectivity.